 When residents of Talkeetna, Alaska (population: less than 1,000) weren't thrilled with their choices for mayor in 1997, a majority wrote in the name "Stubbs."
 The only glitch was that Stubbs was a cat.
 A kitty, actually, that was born that year.

 That's the story Talkeetnans tell, anyway.
 Talkeetna doesn't actually have a mayor.
 But the townsfolk took a liking to the orange cat, found in the parking lot of Nagley's General Store and taken in by its owner, and decided the feline should be the town's honorary official.
-Stubbs, so-named because she only has the stub of a tail, got the job, a Facebook page and lots of love and attention to boot [sources: Peterson, Campbell].
+Stubbs, so-named because he only had the stub of a tail, got the job, a Facebook page and lots of love and attention to boot [sources: Peterson, Campbell].